 Track time of employees

-First of all, the company pays for hours worked by specialists, including software engineers, architects, and data scientists, be that junior, middle or senior when it comes to experience.
-Depending on the time they have spent on the project, the final product can be either of outstanding quality or mediocre at best, with issues that were unavoidable for juniors while no-brainer for senior employees.
+Firstly, the company pays for hours worked by specialists, including software engineers, architects, and data scientists, be that junior, middle, or senior when it comes to experience.
+Depending on the time they have spent on the project, the final product can be either of outstanding quality or mediocre at best, with issues that were unavoidable for juniors while a no-brainer for senior employees.

-Last but not least, tracking the time of each employee is a fair and relatively simple way to determine if the hours declared by the vendor and the real ones overlap.
+Finally, tracking the time of each employee is a fair and relatively simple way to determine if the hours declared by the vendor and the real ones overlap.
+This applies whether you’re working with offshore vendors, a team of software engineers abroad, or local collaborators.

 Track time of projects

-With modern tools like Calamari tracking each employee in conjunction with each project is simple.
-Also, it provides multiple advantages and desired synergies, like the ability to count the ROI of each particular feature or part of the app.
+With modern tools like Calamari, tracking each employee with each project is simple.
+It provides multiple advantages and desired synergies, like the ability to count the ROI of each particular feature or part of the app.

-While the total ROI can remain a mystery for a prolonged period of time, having exact information on the cost of each feature can be of great significance when planning future projects and comparing the productivity of various teams and vendors.
+While the total ROI can remain a mystery for a prolonged period of time, having exact information on the cost of each feature can be of great significance when planning future projects.
+It can also help compare the productivity of various teams and vendors.
+Especially when dealing with offshore countries, this level of insight helps justify the offshore benefits expected from outsourcing.

 Track productivity over time

-Tracking the time spent on projects by a particular employee lets both the vendor and the client avoid the “honeymoon” when the team overperforms for a short period of time to stop doing this after the good first impression has been made.
+Tracking the time spent on projects by a particular employee lets both the vendor and the client avoid the “honeymoon” when the team overperforms for a short period of time.
+They should stop doing this after the good first impression has been made.

-On the other hand though, if the vendor keeps being effective and productive, tracking the numbers is another good reason to stay with the company for a longer time.
+On the other hand, though, if the vendor keeps being effective and productive, tracking the numbers is another good reason to stay with the company for a longer time.
+Whether you're working with software developers in the United States or abroad, transparency builds stronger relationships.

 Be flexible

-Last but not least, the problem of “vendor locking” remains.
-The problem can be summarized as the situation when the company stays with the current vendor not due to its proficiency and skills, but due to the fact that there is no other way to keep the lights on.
+The issue of “vendor locking” remains.
+The concern can be summarized as the situation when the company stays with the current vendor not due to its proficiency and skills, but because there is no other way to keep the lights on.
 It is fairly common when the company is tied to the proprietary technology delivered by one particular vendor.

 Summary